AlexanderLindholt/TextPlus/documentation/fundamentals/options/scale-size/README.md

 ## Visualizing & calculating size (for root only)

-You can easily find the `Size` that maintains the aspect ratio you are seeing in the studio viewport using the code snippets I've made for you.
+You can easily find the `Size` that maintains the aspect ratio you are seeing in the studio viewport using the code snippets I’ve made for you.

 Run the code for your GUI root in the command bar: